ConPaaS-team/conpaas/docs/userguide.rst

-The MySQL service offers the capability to instantiate multiple instances of database nodes, which can be used to increase the througput and to improve features of fault tolerance throws replication.
+The MySQL service offers the capability to instantiate multiple instances of database nodes, which can be used to increase the throughput and to improve features of fault tolerance through replication.
 The multi-master structure allows any database node to process incoming updates, because the replication system is responsible for propagating the data modifications made by each member